charlespick/plastic/docs/contributing.md

 # Contributing to Plastic
-Plastic is an iOS and macOS app built using Swift and SwiftUI.
+Plastic is an iOS app built using Swift and SwiftUI.
 It uses Moonraker to interface with your Klipper-based 3d-printer.
 As such, coding standards are similar to other projects in the Klipper universe